Ronin0000-Github-Bangle-js-Fork-3/BangleApps/apps/lcars/README.md

  * Customizable theming colors in the settings menu of the app.
  * Enable or disable the alarm feature.
  * Enable or disbale the graphs for steps + hrm.
+ * Has an optional setting to use the clock_info modules for the three data displaying areas.

 ## Data that can be configured
  * Steps - Steps loaded via the wpedom app.